Table of Contents

 Microsoft says that a loop component is an “atomic unit of productivity,” meaning that it’s designed to do one thing without reference to other components.
 Each component is a container for a type of information.
 Hence, we end up with the set of components available in Teams chat (Figure 1).

-When you create a loop component in Teams chat, its physical representation is a fluid file stored in your OneDrive for Business account.
-A chat message containing a loop component can’t contain anything else.
+When you create a loop component in Teams chat, its physical representation is a file stored in your OneDrive for Business account.
+A chat message containing a Loop component used to be restricted to just that component, but now you can include other elements such as some text, emojis, and graphics.

 The dependency on OneDrive for Business means that guest users participating in a chat cannot create messages containing loop components.
 However, they can update loop components created and sent by tenant users.